 Need an Expert Opinion?

-Many of these machines are loop sorters because of their orientation are commonly a closed circular loop.
+Many of these systems are loop sorters because their orientation is commonly a closed circular loop.
 Below is a listing of some of the unit sortation technology that can be applied to a solution.

 Types of Unit Sorters:

-A type of unit sorter that adds storage and retrieval functionality.
+A pocket sorter is a type of unit sorter that acts as a storage and retrieval system via a series of pockets, bags, and pouches.
 A batch of units is picked then placed one at a time into bags hanging from an overhead trolley (one unit per bag).
 The bags are then stored in an automated buffer until enough units have been put into the system to complete order or a wave of orders.
 The system automatically retrieves and sorts the wave of units into discrete orders and sequences them (in any order) to packing stations.

 Crossbelt sortation conveyors can be fed by automated induction stations, or by operators manually.
 Scanners match an item barcode to a belt section and track the item to the correct destination.
 These sorters often feed customizable chutes that allow a single divert location to create multiple orders.
 Crossbelt Sorters are superior to use after a wave pick or batch pick operation.